liferay/liferay-docs/developer/reference/articles/tooling/bundle-generator/02-installing-the-bundle-generator-and-creating-js-portlets.markdown

 [TOC levels=1-4]

-This article shows how to install the
+Here you'll learn how to install the
 [Liferay Bundle Generator](https://www.npmjs.com/package/generator-liferay-bundle)
-and how to use it to create a new JavaScript portlets.
+and use it to create a new JavaScript portlets.
 See the [Angular widget](/docs/7-2/appdev/-/knowledge_base/a/angular-widget), [React widget](/docs/7-2/appdev/-/knowledge_base/a/react-widget), and